Donna-Smee/DonnaHa_BestBuy_CST8915_A2/README.md

 ![application architecture diagram](Pictures/A2_FullStackAPP2.drawio.png)

 ## Application and Architecture Explanation
+### -Application-
+This application is for an online store, in this case it is specifically for Best Buy.
+This store sells high quality electronics and tech such as laptops, cameras, Playstations, etc. Users can access the online store through an interface (store-front), look at products (which include the title, description, price and image), add them to the cart and checkout.
+When the user checkouts, the order will be sent and the user will be notified if the order was sent successfully or not.

+This application also includes services for the store administrators (store-admin), where employees can access an admin portal and view all the orders that customers have placed.
+They can view each order to see the products that were ordered, and the prices and total cost.
+Employees can also process the orders, and once they do, the orders should be removed from the queue (they will no longer see it in the admin portal orders).
+Employees also have the ability to view each product (title, description, price, image) and they are able to edit the information and save it if necessary.
+They can also create a product with the help of GPT-4 and DALL-E, which is a language model and an image generation model, respectively.
+By using these AI models, employees can give a title, price, key tag words for a product, and use AI to generate a description and an image for the product.
+Once saved, the new product shoulda appear in the product list both on the admin portal as well as the store front.

+### -Architecture-
+This architecture includes several parts/microservices that work together to function properly.

+- store-front: this is the web interface that customers see and use to view and order products.
+It is a microservice that is made by Vue.js.
+The store-front speaks to two services, the order-service, and the product-service.
+The order-service is used to send the orders to the order queue.
+The store-front gets its products from product-service.

+- store-admin: this is the web interface that employees see and use to view and process orders, view and edit products, and create products (with the help of AI).
+The store admin talks to the makeline-service to get information from the order queue, once the orders are processed, makeline-store sends it to the order database (mongoDB).
+It also interacts with the product-service and ai-service.

+- order-service: this is a microservice (node.js) that handles the ordering of products.
+When users sends an order, the order-service handles it by receiving it, and sending it to the order queue (rabbitMQ, or Azure service bus)

+- product-service: this is a microservice (Rust) that currently stores a list of static products, and handles products related services (store-front uses it to get the products). (handles CRUD operations for product management)

+- makeline-service: this is a microservice (GO) that gets the order from the order queue so that store-admin can see them, and when the store-admin processes and order, it ensure the order is removed from order queue.
+It also sends processed orders to the order database (mongoDB)

+- ai-service: this is a microservice (python) that utilizes AI models (as a backing service) and handles ai services so the store-admin can use it to request things like description and image generation

+#### Backing services

+- Azure Service Bus/RabbitMQ: this is a backing service.
+This project wants to switch from RabbitMQ (owned backing service) to Azure Service Bus (managed backing service).
+It separates the tasks of placing an order (order-service) from processing the order (makeline-service).

+- MongoDB: this backing service stores all persistent data related to completed orders

+- OpenAI Models: AI models for generating product descriptions (GPT-4) and product images (DALL·E)

 ## Deployment Instructions (Azure)
 Prerequisite: Install kubectl, az login (to use azure)